Facebook’s role-playing game teaches AI to complete tasks by reading descriptions

 - Items like swords and hammers

-At the beginning of a run, RTFM generates a large number of dynamics along with descriptions of those dynamics (for example, “Blessed items are effective against poison monsters”) and goals (“Defeat the Order of the Forest”).
+At the beginning of a run, RTFM generates a large number of dynamics, along with descriptions of those dynamics (for example, “Blessed items are effective against poison monsters”) and goals (“Defeat the Order of the Forest”).
 Groups, monsters, modifiers, and elements are randomized, as are monsters’ team assignments and the effectiveness of modifiers against various elements.
 One element, team, and a monster from that team are designated to be the “target” monster, while an element, team, and monster from a different team are designated a “distractor” monster, along with an element that defeats the distractor monster.
-The position of the target and distractor monsters — both of which move to attack the agent at a fixed speed — are also randomized so that the agent can’t memorize their patterns.
+The position of the target and distractor monsters — both of which move to attack the agent at a fixed speed — are also randomized so the agent can’t memorize their patterns.

 Human-written templates indicate which monster belongs to which team, which modifiers are effective against which element, and which team the agent should defeat.
-The researchers note that there are 2 million possible games within RTFM without considering the natural language templates (and 200 million otherwise), and that with the random ordering of the templates, the number of unique documents exceeded 15 billion.
+The researchers note that there are 2 million possible games within RTFM — without considering the natural language templates (200 million otherwise) — and that with the random ordering of the templates, the number of unique documents exceeded 15 billion.

 Agents are given a text document describing the dynamics and observations of the environment, in addition to a partial goal instruction.
-In order to achieve the goal, they must cross-reference relevant information in the document — which also lists their inventory — as well as in the observations.
+In order to achieve the goal, they must cross-reference relevant information in the document (which also lists their inventory), as well as in the observations.

 Specifically, RTFM agents must: